JohnCoene/javascript-for-r/_book/1-02-basics.md

 }
 ```

 As the name indicates, htmltools goes beyond the generation of HTML tags and provides broader tools to work with HTML from R; this includes working the dependencies.
-These may appear simple at first after all were one working with an HTML document in order to import HTML or CSS one could use HTML tags.
+These may appear simple at first: after all, were one working with an HTML document in order to import HTML or CSS one could use HTML tags.

 ```html
  <!–– index.html ––>